doomsun-dev/data-mapper/README.md

     - `:into`
         - `:coll`, collection to put values into
         - `:xf`, (optional) a transducer
+        - `:cxf`, (optional) a function that is passed the mapping context and returns transducer

 Context options (can also be included in the mapping descriptor, context keys take precedence):